 Uncle Ray is currently serving as a 25 year volunteer on the Aboriginal Advisory Committee for Housing/FACS in Western Sydney.
 He is the recipient of numerous awards for his work with Aboriginal peoples and communities and in 2017 was nominated for Australian of the Year.

-Uncle Ray visits KRMC every Wednesday.
+Uncle Ray visits KRMC every Monday and Wednesday from 10.00am - 3.00pm.
 Sitting in Coffee 36, he welcomes everyone to come and yarn with him about matters health-related or otherwise.

 Uncle Ray is a member of the KRMC Aboriginal Advisory Committee and is a proud supporter of the Rabbitohs.